 - Mask out unwanted portions of a photo

-If you want to get more creative and start compositing multiple images into a single photo, one of the best options is Superimpose.
+If you want to get more creative and start compositing multiple images into a single photo, one of the best apps to use is Superimpose.

 If you’re not already familiar with masking and layering images, this app does require a bit of experimentation to learn, but it really isn’t that hard and can be mastered in less than 30 minutes.